-Timothy Hughes and Andrew Rees, directors of One Stop Financial Management, were banned by the Financial Conduct Authority (FCA) in 2014 for advising nearly 2,000 customers to switch their pensions into risky, unsuitable SIPPs.
+Timothy Hughes and Andrew Rees, directors of 1 Stop Financial Services, were banned by the Financial Conduct Authority (FCA) in 2014 for advising nearly 2,000 customers to switch their pensions into risky, unsuitable SIPPs.

 Harlequin Property was sold to investors as the chance to own a share in luxurious 5-star properties.
 In return, they would receive an annual rental income of at least 10% or more.
 It was also claimed that the properties would enjoy 90% occupancy rates.